edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppRecordReplay/GettingStarted.md

 This API allows a previously exported recording to be imported back into the service.
 Review the **Import** POST API in the [API Reference](ApiReference.md) section and use the **Import Recording** requests from the Postman collection referenced above.

-This API has a the optional `overwrite` query parameter, which specifies to overwrite existing Devices and Device Profiles or not.
+This API has the optional `overwrite` query parameter, which specifies to overwrite existing Devices and Device Profiles or not.
 Defaults to true if not set.

 !!! note
-    Only one recording is save in memory at a time.
+    Only one recording is saved in memory at a time.
 Importing will overwrite the current recoding if one exists.

 !!! warning
-    The source device service(s) must be running will importing and the `overwite` parameter above is `true`.
+    The source device service(s) must be running while importing and the `overwite` parameter above is `true`.
 This is because the device service(s) are sent messages when the devices and profiles in the imported data are added to the system.